Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces

-In order to denote an S-matrix to a complete stack of $N$ layers we can employ Redheffer's star product $.\ast.$ \cite{Redheffer1960} to combine the S-matrices $S_i$ of each layer such that $S_{\text{stack}}= S_{N} \ast \dots \ast S_i \ast \dots \ast S_1$ \cite{Li1996,Menzel2015}.
 In this notation light propagates along the z-axis from metasurface 1 to $N$.
 Each occurrence of the star product gives an overlap of the transmission functions of adjacent metasurfaces and includes all contributions of reflections between them.
-Mathematically, these contributions are represented by a reflection kernel of the form $( \id - \Rhat{\text{b}}{i}\Rhat{\text{f}}{i+1})^{-1}$, marking $2\times2$ matrices with a hat and defining the two-dimensional identity as $\id$.
+Mathematically, these contributions are represented by a reflection kernel of the form

+marking $2\times2$ matrices with a hat and defining the two-dimensional identity as $\id$.
 Here, $\Rhat{\text{b}}{i}$ is the Jones-matrix for reflection of layer $i$ when propagating back to front, as referred to by superscript b, and $\Rhat{\text{f}}{i+1}$ of layer $i+1$ when propagating from front to back, as referred to by superscript f.
 The reflection kernels contain exactly the Fabry-Perot type interactions of modally coupled metasurfaces.
-Finding the nano-optical equivalent of Feynman paths then means accessing the back and forth reflected components of light propagating through adjacent metasurfaces.
+For a detailed picture of this interaction process it is therefore necessary to decompose it into its individual reflection paths.